Updated: Sep 24

-Oxford and Cambridge both have a Collegiate system and applications are made direct to a College, not the University but you don’t have to choose a College, you can make an open application.
-Your degree is from the University and department but the College is your home from home at University.
+Whilst both Oxford and Cambridge have a Collegiate system, your degree is from the University and department whereas the College will be your home from home whilst studying at the University.
 This is where your tutorials will take place and your academic supervisor will be based.

 It’s very hard work……

-Yes it is!
-But although the workload is intense in a short 8 week term, if you love your subject then it is an amazing opportunity to explore it in depth with some of the world’s leading experts.
+The workload is very intense, the terms are short - 8 weeks - and the one to one learning in tutorials or supervisions is laser focused so there are no short cuts in preparing for these.
+However, if you love your subject then it is an amazing opportunity to explore it in depth with some of the world’s leading experts.
 There is definitely time for fun and there are lots of Clubs and Societies to get involved with.
 But the primary reason you are studying at Oxford of Cambridge is your course and that will always take priority.

 Everyone loves it there…….

-It is hard to find anyone Oxbridge who claims to have loved every minute of their time there but all will agree that the end justifies the means.
-It is definitely not for everybody; the academic pressure, the relentless deadlines, the incredibly heavy workload; a Natural Scientist at Cambridge can expect to have a minimum of 50 hours of work in their first year, and a Humanities undergraduate will be reading up to 5 hours a day.
-When friends at other universities have 12 hours of contact time, you sometimes wonder if you made the right decision.
+It is a unique experience and it is definitely not for everyone and very few Oxbridge graduates will claim to have loved every minute of their time there.
+Most, however, would agree that the end justifies the means.
+The academic pressure, the relentless deadlines, the incredibly heavy workload; a Natural Scientist at Cambridge can expect to have a minimum of 50 hours of work in their first year, and a Humanities undergraduate will be reading up to 5 hours a day is a tough comparison with friends at other universities who have 12 hours of contact time a week!
 But at the end of the day no-one can take away from the fact you have an Oxbridge degree!

 Oxbridge graduates get the best jobs……

-Oxbridge graduates are highly sought after in the graduate recruitment market.
-The skills you acquire from a degree at either Cambridge or Oxford such as critical thinking, research skills, building and defending an argument and managing your time, not to mention your academic qualifications are all top requirements for employers.
-But the employment stats from Oxbridge graduates are not dissimilar to those of other Russell group universities.
+The skills you acquire from a degree at either Cambridge or Oxford such as critical thinking, research skills, building and defending an argument and managing your time, not to mention your academic qualifications are all top requirements for employers, which means Oxbridge graduates are highly sought after in the graduate recruitment market.
+But overall, the employment stats from Oxbridge graduates are not dissimilar to those of other Russell group universities.